 2. Sian Ka’an Nature Encounter

-Ride along the ancient mangrove channel that was constructed by the Mayans over 1,000 years ago.
-Your guide on the tour will share their knowledge on the history and diversity of the region, with a stop at a magnificent Mayan temple along the way.
+Ride along the ancient mangrove channel that the Mayans constructed over 1,000 years ago.
+Your guide will share their knowledge on the history and diversity of the region, with a stop at a magnificent Mayan temple along the way.